 One last challenge humorously cited by homeschoolers is that of housekeeping.
 When you use your home full-time for homeschooling (and in some cases even for work), things can get a bit messy.
 Don't worry!
 Those books piled high on the coffee table, the science experiment on the kitchen table, and the art project out on the patio are all signs that your child is learning.

 Any parent may home educate in Minnesota provided the provisions of Minnesota statute 120A.22 are met.

 This is the number one question people ask homeschoolers.
 The 1828 American Dictionary of the English Language defines the word "social" as "relating to men living in society; disposed to mix in friendly converse; companionable."

-- Become convinced that home education is what you and your spouse want for your family.
+- Be confident that home education is what you and your spouse want for your family.

-- Develop a Mission Statement.
-This keeps you aware of your purpose for home education.
+- Develop a Mission Statement to keep you aware of your purpose for home education.

 - Set goals for the year.

 - Choose and order curricula.